koonerts/algo/docs/algo-templates.md

 import heapq

 def dijkstra(graph, start):
+    """Finds the shortest paths from a start node to all other nodes in a weighted graph."""
-    # Initialize distances with infinity for all nodes except start
+    # Initialize distances with infinity FOR all nodes except start
-    distances = {node: float('infinity') for node in graph}
+    distances = {node: float('infinity') FOR node in graph}
     distances[start] = 0

     # Priority queue to process nodes by current distance